-2014 Long-Term Plan
+2015 Long-Term Plan

-In the first quarter of 2014, the Committee established the long-term performance plan for the 2014-2016 three-year period (the "2014 Long-Term Plan").
+In the first quarter of 2015, the Committee established the Long-Term Performance Plan for the 2015-2017 three-year period (the "2015 Long-Term Plan").

-The Committee approved target awards under the 2014 Long-Term Plan based on its consideration of each executive officer's base salary, position and level of responsibility, succession planning considerations, the Company's historical grant practices and culture and market benchmark data provided by Hay Group.
-Payouts with respect to the target awards will be made in early 2017 depending on the Company's achievement of specified average performance goals during the three-year performance period.
+The Committee approved target awards under the 2015 Long-Term Plan based on its consideration of each executive officer's base salary, position and level of responsibility, succession planning considerations, the Company's historical grant practices and culture and market benchmark data provided by Hay Group.
+Payouts with respect to the target awards will be made in early 2018 depending on the Company's achievement of specified average performance goals during the three-year performance period.

-The following table reflects the target awards granted to the named executive officers under the 2014 Long-Term Plan:
+The following table reflects the target awards granted to the named executive officers under the 2015 Long-Term Plan:

-2014 LTPP Target Awards
+2015 Long-Term Plan Target Awards

-% of \$
+Nama % of

-Name Base Salary Amount
+Name Base Salary \$ Amount

-James E. Harris 60% \$ 300,000
+Mr. Harris 70% \$385,000

-Henry W. Flint 100% \$ 663,000
+Mr. Flint 100% \$696,150

+Mr. Chambless 70% \$315,000

+Mr. Katz 70% \$297,500

-William B. Elmore 75% \$ 480,750
+Mr. Elmore 75% \$450,000

-Robert G. Chambless 60% \$ 258,300
+Mr. George 50% \$187,741

-The target awards for the named executive officers remained unchanged from 2013 as a percent of base salary.
-Mr. Harrison does not participate in the 2014 Long-Term Plan due to his long-term performance stock units described below.
+The target awards for Messrs.
+Harris, Chambless and Katz increased from 60% to 70% in recognition of the growth in the scope and responsibilities of their positions with the Company as a result of the franchise territory expansion transactions.
+The target awards for the other named executive officers remained unchanged from 2014 as a percent of base salary.
+Mr. Harrison does not participate in the 2015 Long-Term Plan due to his long-term performance stock units described below.

 The long-term performance factor is calculated based on the Company's achievement of average annual corporate performance goals during the three-year performance period.
-The following table summarizes the corporate performance measures and weights approved by the Committee for the 2014 Long-Term Plan:
+The following table summarizes the corporate performance measures and weights approved by the Committee for the 2015 Long-Term Plan: